takan003/Meeting/README.md

 ### Founction menu "Advanced"
 Please open the spreadsheet "Meeting!".
 After a short wait, "Advanced" will appear in the upper function menu (you may need to refresh the web page 1-2 times for the first time).
 Please try the "Send a meeting notice" of the advanced function. ”, your authorization is required when using it for the first time.
 ### Send a meeeting notice
+After entering the email address for the first person, send yourself a meeting notice.
 ## Manual
 ### Build a new meeting
+Use the "Notice of International Contributor Recognition Conference" (template) provided by us to create a copy, change the name and content to your own, and start a new meeting.
+Of course, you can also prepare a layout that meets your needs as a new meeting notice file.
+Next, please enter the file of the new meeting into "Notice's Template".
+There are two ways to enter it:
+1. Use the name of the meeting notice file.
+The file needs to be placed in the same folder as the spreadsheet.
+2. Use the shared link of the meeting note file, and there is no limit on the file location.
 ### Create a new attendance list
+Please use the "List" sheet of the spreadsheet to create a new "Attendance List" for importing into the meeting notice or making a sign-in sheet.
+1. You can create many different meeting lists in your spreadsheet.
+Just name "List" the one you want to use to import meeting notices or create sign-in sheets.
+2. Be sure to keep the 6 default red fields in the list.
+In the "Present" field, mark "p" to indicate "present", and mark "a" to indicate "in attendance".
+   - Tips: When the "Present" field is blank, it means that the member is retained but not processed.
+3. The sorting order is also the order displayed when importing meeting notices or making signature forms.
+You can also add and customize your own fields to facilitate classifying and organizing data.
 ### Import attendance list to meeting notice
+In Taiwan, we will display the attendance list on the meeting notice.
+Open the newly added meeting notice file, enter "{{present}}" and "{{attendance}}" in the positions you want, and then use the "Merge "List" to Notice (Taiwan Type)" in the advanced menu , you can put the list and the notice together.
+1. Enter {{present}} and {{attendance}} in the position you want on the meeting notice.
+When editing using the previous file, you may need to clear the previously overprinted list.
+2. In the "Present" column of the "List" sheet, try to change the attendance of each person.
+Change the first attendee who is not an animal to attend (a), and other animals to present (p) .
+3. The order in which the members are listed is the order in which they are imported (displayed).
 ### Add attachments
+You can add necessary attachments to the meeting notification letter, common attachments received by all members, or individual attachments limited to a certain member, and there is no limit to the number of attachments.
+1. There are 3 ways to add attachments, (1) file name, (2) file sharing link, (3) folder sharing link.
+2. When using a file name, please place the file in the same folder of the spreadsheet.
+If you are not using a Google format file, such as a program logo image, you need to enter "Meeting.png" as the file name.
 ### Send a meeeting notice
 ### Add a column to the list
 ### Apply field data to message content